Hrithik-Vish/Place-Name-Extraction-Canonical-Mapping-for-Geospatial-Queries/docs/presentation_data.md

 **Potential challenges and risks (be upfront — judges reward honesty here over hiding gaps):**
 1. **Ambiguous names without any textual evidence.** If a place name appears with zero proximity or regional context (e.g. the very first name in a report), the system falls back to population-only, deliberately confidence-capped. *Mitigation:* the confidence score itself signals "verify this one" to the analyst — it never silently presents a guess as certain.
 2. **Extraction depends on spaCy correctly recognizing a span as a place at all.** If spaCy misses a badly garbled or unusually formatted name, cleanup/disambiguation never see it. *Mitigation:* named explicitly as a known limitation, not hidden — honest boundary, not a hidden failure mode.
-3. **Nominatim's 1 req/sec rate limit** could slow resolution if many names miss the local gazetteer in a single request. *Mitigation:* the two-level cache means this cost is paid once per unique name, ever — not on every repeat occurrence.
+3. **Nominatim's hard rate limit of 1 request/second** could slow resolution if many names miss the local gazetteer in a single request (e.g. a report with 5 uncached names could take 5+ seconds just on fallback calls). *Mitigation:* the two-level cache means this cost is paid once per unique name, ever — not on every repeat occurrence, so the rate limit's impact shrinks as the system is used more, not grows.
 4. **Failed resolutions are deliberately never cached** (a timeout today isn't necessarily a timeout tomorrow) — a known, named trade-off, not an oversight.
 Caching failures safely needs a TTL/invalidation strategy, explicitly scoped as future work rather than rushed under deadline pressure.

 **Scalability / what changes at higher load** (judges may ask this directly — "what changes at 10,000 users?"):